 Take Amazon, for example.
 It's widely considered to be a performance leader, yet it has relatively heavy pages (I'm defining "heavy" as 3MB or more) and slow load times (I'm defining "slow" as 5 seconds or more).
 But for Amazon, page size and load time are the wrong metrics to look at.

 For example, looking at this recent test result page for the Amazon home page (which weighs in at just over 5MB), you can see a start render time of 1.4 seconds and a well-populated viewport at 2.5 seconds – despite the fact that the page doesn't fully load till 18.8 seconds.

-(If you're not already a SpeedCurve user and you want to noodle around with the SpeedCurve synthetic monitoring dashboard, check out our demo account, which lets you explore data for a handful of media sites, including The Guardian, Huffington Post, and The New York Times.
+(If you're not already a SpeedCurve user and you want to noodle around with the SpeedCurve synthetic monitoring dashboard, check out our Benchmarks, which lets you explore data for a handful of media sites, including The Guardian, Huffington Post, and The New York Times.
 Even better, sign up for a free trial and take SpeedCurve out for a spin.)